Eluminae/TheProject/web/posts/Vim/article.md

-This is my first article and it's not the easier.
-I'd like to not fall in another stupid article from a vim hacker.
-I'd like to explain why I will stay on vim for probably a long time.

 ## The developers tool

 A developer must have tools to transform efficiently his reflections to algorithms and automates.
 A developer who sticks to binary codes will create faster programs but will be attached to the simplest.